Education

 Dr. John Robertson holds a Doctorate in Pharmacology/Toxicology and has been an Associate Member at Grant Writers’ Seminars & Workshops since 2010.
 In 2017 he became the Managing Member.
 He has been the recipient of competitive extramural funding from both the NIH and non-federal sources.
 He has authored 30 peer-reviewed journal articles and three book chapters.
 In addition, he has been a member of grant review panels, a reviewer for a number of biomedical journals, and served on editorial boards.
 He has also been routinely recognized for excellence in teaching.

-Registration for the 2024 Grant Writers’ Seminars is closed.
+Registration for the 2025 Grant Writers’ Seminar is now open.